Anonymous said: What are you looking for your current theme?

 For the press, pretty much anything goes.
 If we like it, believe in it, and you want to work with us, we will publish it.

-Anonymous asked: Dear Ms Stone, What is your typical submission response time, and payment/royalty schedule?
+Anonymous said: Dear Ms Stone, What is your typical submission response time, and payment/royalty schedule?
 Thanks!
 Carl

 This seems like a simple question, and it requires a very complex answer.